 iSpring WGB32B-PB – Lead Reduction Whole House Filter System

-This is another product from iSpring and surprisingly enough, it also has high positive reviews for its good quality and easy installation.
-The iSpring WGB32B-PB is the bigger brother to the iSpring WGB22B which supports another stage of filter which focuses on reducing lead.
+This is another product from iSpring, and surprisingly enough, it also has highly positive reviews for its good quality and easy installation.
+The iSpring WGB32B-PB is the bigger brother to the iSpring WGB22B which supports another stage of the filter that focuses on reducing lead.

 Performance: The iSpring WGB32B-PB comes in with 3 large 20-inch capacity filters that are capable of producing fresh clean water at a peak flow rate of 15 gallons per minute.

-Maintenance: iSpring indicated that all filters have a lifespan of at least 1 year or 100,000-gallon of water usage before replacement is needed.
-On the other hand, the FCRC25B or the Lead Reducing filter has 150,000-gallon of water usage.
-That is good enough of water for a small to medium sized family.
+Maintenance: iSpring indicated that all filters have a lifespan of at least 1 year or 100,000 gallons of water usage before replacement is needed.
+On the other hand, the FCRC25B or the Lead Reducing filter has 150,000 gallons of water usage.
+That is good enough water for a small to medium-sized family.

 Annual Maintenance Cost: $195

 The iSpringWGB32B-PB comes in with a 1-year limited warranty.